 Obtaining Informed Consent

-To help patients make informed decisions, physicians should discuss with them the nature of the proposed care; the alternatives; and the risks, benefits, and likely consequences of ...
+To help patients make informed decisions, physicians should discuss with them the nature of the proposed care; the alternatives; and the risks, ...